coder745/josh_website/projects.md

       <a name='joshyoung'></a>
       <h3>This Website (joshyoung.me - 2016)</h3>
       <h4>(HTML, CSS, SASS, JavaScript, jQuery, Jekyll)</h4>
       <p>I wrote this site to house my personal blog, projects, resume, etc. I decided to write this with a static site generator.
 Following my research, I decided that Jekyll was the best option for my purposes.
 This site is written in Jekyll and hosted on GitHub pages.
-Here is the link to the site: <a href='http://www.joshyoung.me'>joshyoung.me</a> and a link to the GitHub pages entry: <a href=''>GitHub Pages Entry</a>.</p>
+Here is the link to the site: <a href='http://www.joshyoung.me'>joshyoung.me</a> and a link to the: <a href='https://github.com/joshayoung/josh_website'>repo</a>.</p>
     </article>

     <article>